lenilunderman/jobfinderclient/README.md

 ## React Router 6 and Error Pages

-- Next step is to work on First Component, Logo & Images, React Router and Error Page
+- Next step is to work on First Component, Logo & Images, React Router and Error Page.
+- Install react router into the application using npm install history@5 react-router-dom@6
+- import { BrowserRouter, Routes, Route, Link } from 'react-router'.
+- Create the index.js inside pages and components and do the imports there, than export it to the App.js

+## Creating the Register Page with React {useState, useEffect} from 'react'

+- Get the logo, get the css wrapper, and eventually the context for the application.